hasnaa38/reading-notes/class-02.md

 </style>
 ```

-3. External - used to style multiple web pages bylisting all the styling rules in one .css file then link it in the required HTML pages using the `<link>` element.
+3. External - used to style multiple web pages by listing all the styling rules in one .css file then link it in the required HTML pages using the `<link>` element.
 Example:

 ```
 <link rel="stylesheet" href="mystyle.css">